-That being said, the 770 wing offers the best sensations at 15 knots of wind.
-The foil feels very rigid despite its aluminium construction, and the stability of the kit enables the user to reach high speeds with impressive upwind and downwind angles.
+That being said, the 770 wing offers the best ride at 15 knots of wind.
+The foil feels very rigid despite its aluminum mast and fuselage, and the stability of the kit enables the user to reach high speeds with impressive upwind and downwind angles.

 The 1200 front wing combined with the 260 backwing is a completely different foil.
-While the 770 front wing is perfect for people enjoying speed, locked in the straps with an outboard body position, the 1200 wing will please people who enjoy freeriding above all.
+While the 770 front wing is perfect for people enjoying speed, locked in the straps with an outboard body position, the 1200 wing will please people who enjoy freeriding.

 This foil configuration offers very early flight but a lower cruising speed.
 It requires a more upright body position, and you may prefer to move your straps towards the center of the board.

 Another option is to remove the straps completely to fly strapless, especially if you are looking into surfing the swell.

-The foil gave very good glide sensations and a lot of pleasure.
-The modular foil system works well, and enables the user to change configuration according to conditions or riding style.
+The foil was really fun to ride with either wing setup.
+The modular foil system works well and enables the user to change the configuration according to conditions or riding style.
 It is also possible to increase the length of the mast and the fuselage to improve performance, or even upgrade to carbon foil parts.

 All in all, Mantafoils Mono is a great entry foil for beginners thanks to its affordable price and easy access, but more advanced riders will also enjoy its performance and general stability.